How to Install Terraform on Any OS (2026 Guide)

 Terraform is a powerful open-source tool created by HashiCorp that allows you to define, provision, and manage infrastructure as code.
 This article provides a detailed guide on installing Terraform on Ubuntu Linux, ensuring you can manage your infrastructure effectively.

 Ubuntu, known for its ease of use and robustness, is a popular choice for many developers and sysadmins.
 Pairing it with Terraform enhances your ability to manage infrastructure seamlessly.
-This guide focuses on installing Terraform version 1.7.2 on Ubuntu Linux.
+This guide installs the latest Terraform (1.12+) on Ubuntu 22.04 and 24.04 LTS using the official HashiCorp apt repository.

 Before proceeding, update your package lists to ensure you have the latest versions available: